ivkram/specvizitor/README.md

 ## Citation

-To see how you could acknowledge the use of specvizitor, refer to [this page](https://ivkram.github.io/specvizitor/citation).
+To learn how you could acknowledge the use of specvizitor, refer to [this page](https://ivkram.github.io/specvizitor/citation).

 ## License

-`specvizitor` is licensed under a 3-clause BSD style license - see the [LICENSE.txt](https://github.com/ivkram/specvizitor/blob/main/LICENSE.txt) file.
+Specvizitor is licensed under the 3-clause BSD license - see the [LICENSE.txt](https://github.com/ivkram/specvizitor/blob/main/LICENSE.txt) file.